 You can visit these houses and see their interiors only with an excursion.
 Having come to Yasnaya Polyana you can buy one at the ticket office near the entrance (you must do it).
 The excursion will include the Kuzminsky House where a school for peasant children was opened and now it houses the Tolstoy Literary Museum, and the Tolstoy House Museum where there were retained the original interiors of the rooms.

-You should say a separate word about the grave of Lev Tolstoy, as well as the events preceding his death.
+We should also mention about the grave of Lev Tolstoy, as well as the events preceding his death.
 As is known, by the end of his life Tolstoy became quite disappointed in his «useless life» and thought it absolutely wrong.
 His relationships with his wife and children deteriorated, as he wanted to reject the copyright of his earlier works and thus deprive his big family of the only income.

 At the very beginning of 20th century, after the issue of his novel «Resurrection», Tolstoy`s relationships with the Orthodox Church were aggravated.
 He renunciated the authority of the Church and harshly criticized the church doctrines and suggested his own rules.
 As a result, he was cursed in 1901.